 Publication Date: April 30, 2017

-Elliot Rose is the guy that makes the ghostly events happen on the television show Ghosthunters UK when he runs into a real ghost.
-Gordon Cole was Hapkito, a popular wrestler in the 80s.
+In The impending Sausage Sandwich of Doom by Kirk St. Moritz, Elliot Rose is the guy that makes the ghostly events happen on the television show Ghosthunters UK when he runs into a real ghost.
+Gordon Cole was Hapkito, a popular wrestler in the 1980s.
 Gordon thinks that his return is some higher elevation achieved but what’s really going on?

 The author gave me a copy of this novel in exchange for my review.

 Gordon Cole a.k.a.
 Hapkito would tell you that calling The impending Sausage Sandwich of Doom a paranormal novel would be an incorrect description.
 He would likely describe the work as a tale of the quest to the next level of reality.
 When Hapkito steps on the scene appearing to Elliot, he understands that he has achieved the enlightenment to which his wrestling character aspired and has somehow traveled in time.
 Gordon is a not so rain-man-like Serge Storms to Elliot’s less drug impacted Coleman and the duo is just a lot of fun to read.